-With our list of the greatest games like Age of Empires, you’ll be busy building, battling and conquering before Age of Empires IV releases this October.
+With our list of the greatest games like Age of Empires, you’ll be busy building, battling and conquering even after you’ve exhausted Age of Empires IV‘s campaigns.
 Revered as the real-time strategy series is, it has always had challengers that mimic or iterate upon its base-building and rock-paper-scissors strategy.

 From the systems management of Northgard to the skirmishes of Cossacks, these games similar to Age of Empires are brilliant for playing in 2021.
 Here is our list of the greatest games like Age of Empires.

 By combining Greek, Egyptian and Norse myths and legends, Age of Mythology synthesised a novel and fondly remembered real-time strategy experience.
 When Ensemble Studios finished work on Age of Empires II, they took the opportunity to inject their next project with valkyries, minotaurs and giant scarabs.

 It plays to the Age of Empires framework.
 It’s based on gathering resources, expanding towns with unit-producing buildings, and wielding a growing army to defeat opponents.
 The mythology in the game is reducible to three “cultures”: Greek, Norse and Egyptian.
 Games involve the player invoking the favour of gods, from Bast to Loki, to harness their spectacular god powers.

 The Viking-themed RTS released in 2018 by French studio Shiro Games may recall Age of Mythology for some players, but its nuanced approach to economy management makes it stand out.
 A competent single player campaign sees a clan of Vikings land in the mysterious continent of Northgard.
 Over 11 chapters, the player navigates procedurally generated maps filled with resources to exploit, creatures to defeat, and competing clans to conquer.